-Geography lessons focus on developing geographical skills.
+Geography lessons focus on developing key geographical knowledge and skills.
 Children have real life experiences and learn about geography in an active and creative way.
 Links to History, Science and other subject areas are also explored.

 Topics covered in Geography are chosen to cover a range of countries and continents to enhance pupils’ depth and breadth of understanding of both their home locality and that of the wider world.

-Children are given opportunities to learn and practise geographical skills outside the classroom through fieldwork and educational visits, which include local area studies, visits to Kew Gardens and Richmond Park, and residential visits to Sayers Croft in the Surrey Hills, and the Isle of Wight.
+Children are given opportunities to learn and apply geographical knowledge and skills outside the classroom through fieldwork and educational visits, which include local area studies, visits to Kew Gardens and Richmond Park, and residential visits to Sayers Croft in the Surrey Hills, and the Isle of Wight.
 On these visits, children learn to research, gather and analyse information and present it in different ways.

 Click here for more information on the Geography National Curriculum.